 - a.
 Remove and dispose of the electrodes.
 Pour off the buffer solution.
 The buffer may be retained and re-used several times, but it will not last indefinitely. - b.
 Put on some plastic gloves to prevent the stain from touching your skin. - c.
-Pour about 10 mL of staining solution (0.04% Azure A in 20% ethanol) onto the surface of the gel. - d.
+Pour about 10 mL of staining solution (0.04 % toluidine blue O in water) onto the surface of the gel. - d.
 Leave it for exactly 4 minutes, then return the stain to a bottle for re-use.
 (Like the buffer, the DNA stain can be re-used several times before you need to replace it.
 However, you may find that older stain needs to be left on the gel for a little longer than 4 minutes.) - e.
-Wash surplus stain from the gel surface with about 5 mL of 70% ethanol for a few seconds (industrial denatured alcohol, IDA, can be used for this task). - f.
-Pour away the alcohol, then rinse the surface of the gel with water 3 or 4 times, but do not leave any water on the gel, as this will remove stain from the top of the gel.
+Wash surplus stain from the gel surface with about 5 mL of water for a few seconds - f.
+Pour away the water and repeat 3 or 4 times.
+Do not leave any water on the gel, as this will remove stain from the top of the gel.
 The remaining stain will gradually move down through the gel, staining the DNA as it does so.
 Faint bands should start to appear after 10 minutes.
 The best results will be seen if the gel is left to 'develop' overnight.
 (Put the tank in a plastic bag if you do this, to prevent the gel from drying out.)
 Stained gels may be stored for many months in a sealed plastic bag, kept in a dark, cool place such as a refrigerator.